-Picture IDs will also prevent those who are not licensed Members of the Association from presenting themselves as cosmetologists.
+Picture IDs will also prevent those who are not licensed Members of the Association from presenting themselves as a professional cosmetologist.
 All cosmetologists should display and promote their licence and/or salon or mobile permit at all times (in person, on Social Media, etc.)